tldr-pages/tldr/pages/common/scp.md

 `scp {{path/to/local_file}} {{remote_host}}:{{path/to/remote_file}}`

-- Specify which port to connect to the remote host on:
+- Use a specific port when connecting to the remote host:

 `scp {{path/to/local_file}} {{remote_host}}:{{path/to/remote_file}} -P {{port}}`